jvaughan504-glitch/WIFIRover/README.md

    - Watch the Vehicle Manager servos/ESC respond to joystick inputs.
    - Check that telemetry values appear on the controller TFT, confirming the Sensor Manager and Wi-Fi bridge are operating.
-   - (Optional) Monitor averaged speed and distance on the OLED if the speed sensor module is installed.

 ## Communication and Telemetry
 The command string format, failsafe behaviour, and telemetry framing are fully